-- (1) Name and Principal Position as at October 31, 2020. - (2) Avstar Inc. is David Taylor's personal holding company. - (3) See section below entitled "Fiscal 2020 Incentive Awards Paid". - (4) David Taylor elected to use the full amount of his short-term incentive award and pension supplement payment received in respect of Fiscal 2020 to purchase Shares of the Bank. - (5) This amount was paid for the cost of Shares acquired pursuant to the terms of the CEOSPP.
-The Shares must be held for a period not less than five years, subject to certain exceptions. - (6) Of this amount, \$353,906 was the amount of pension supplement paid to David Taylor. - (7) This amount is an estimate of the reimbursement for the cost of Shares acquired pursuant to the terms of the SESAP.
-The Shares must be held for a period not less than five years, subject to certain exceptions. - (8) Of this amount, \$171,508 was the amount of pension supplement paid to Shawn Clarke. - (9) Of this amount, \$140,746 was the amount of pension supplement paid to each of Jonathan Taylor, Michael Dixon and Ross Duggan. - (10) This amount was paid as a reimbursement for the cost of Shares acquired pursuant to the terms of the SEASP.
-The Shares much be held for a period not less than five years, subject to certain exceptions.
+(1) Name and Principal Position as at October 31, 2023.

+- (2) This amount reflects a convertible preferred share issued to David Taylor in DRT Cyber Inc. Such share would convert to a 10% common share interest in DRT Cyber Inc. upon a change in control event. - (3) Avstar Inc. is David Taylor's personal holding company. - (4) See section below entitled "Fiscal 2023 Incentive Awards Paid". - (5) This amount is the cost of Shares acquired pursuant to the terms of the CEOSPP.
+The Shares must be held for a period not less than five years, subject to certain exceptions. - (6) Of this amount, \$336,843 was the amount of pension supplement paid to David Taylor. - (7) This amount was paid as a reimbursement for the cost of Shares acquired pursuant to the terms of the EASP.
+The Shares much be held for a period not less than five years, subject to certain exceptions. - (8) Of this amount, \$156,047 was the amount of pension supplement paid to Shawn Clarke. - (9) Of this amount, \$121,758 was the amount of pension supplement paid to Nick Kristo and Michael Dixon. - (10) Of this amount, \$151,940 was the amount of pension supplement paid to John Asma.

-Fiscal 2020 Incentive Awards Paid
+Fiscal 2023 Incentive Awards Paid

-The following summarizes key rationale for the incentive award paid to each NEO for Fiscal 2020:
+The following summarizes key rationale for the incentive award paid to each NEO for Fiscal 2023: